marcusoftnet/marcusoftnet.github.io/_posts/2020-10-07-marcus-and-the-wall.md

 It’s now in its fifth week and I’m going to take some kind of program at a clinic that is geared only to handle this type of problems.

-I’ve gone mostly of grid.
+I’ve gone mostly off-grid.
 First three weeks was just me crying and sleeping, so I was not much use to anyone anyway.
 I’ll be keeping it like that (off-grid) for the foreseeable future until I know what I manage.

 Lots of confusing feelings right now where I’ve lost all my confidence and self worth while at the same time feel very tired.
 Right now a single telephone call is enough for me to need a nap, I sleep at least twice a day and then throughout the night, I'm sad and can't see my future...
 In short - I'm not feeling well.